AngeloAlgarne/DockerizedDevelopment/README.md

 This is a template for dockerized development with VS Code.

 ## How it works

+Instead of having all your packages installed in your local storage, have it all installed in one development container.
 1. You must first have docker installed
 2. Fork and clone this repository, or maybe just download the folder
-3. Clone your development folder inside this root folder
+3. Clone your project inside this _projects_ folder
 4. Modify the docker templates and use them accordingly
-5. After completing the setup below, you should be able to develop inside docker.
+5. You should now have a docker compose for your app, and a separate container for development
+6. Start developing inside your container

 ## Directory
 1. `.devcontainer` contains the json file used by VS Code to enable dockerized development.